- City Services

 - Barricaded persons

 - Persons trapped in the act of committing a crime

 The goal of the Crisis Negotiation Team is to peacefully resolve crisis situations by listening and responding to concerns through the use of effective communication tactics.
 The crisis negotiators are another group of professionals within the Elmhurst Police Department who are dedicated to maintaining the safety of the residents and visitors to the City of Elmhurst.

-• The Police Department works with the Engineering Division of the Public Works Department to analyze and evaluate traffic issues and traffic safety.
+- The Police Department works with the Engineering Division of Elmhurst Public Works to analyze and evaluate traffic issues and traffic safety.

-• Educational programs are designed to build motorists’ awareness and promote traffic safety.
-S.M.A.R.T.
-(Speed Monitoring Awareness Radar Trailer) are currently being used to make drivers more aware of their speeds as they travel in Elmhurst.
+- Educational programs are designed to build awareness among motorists, promoting traffic safety.
+Speed Monitoring Awareness Radar Trailers (S.M.A.R.T.) are currently being used to make drivers more aware of their speed while traveling in Elmhurst.

-• The entire police force is trained to Enforce traffic safety laws as a part of their regular duties.
-In addition, the department has a Traffic Unit consisting of officers working special enforcement details paid for with grants from the IL Dept. of Transportation.
-The Traffic Unit monitors streets and intersections with high crash frequencies in addition to enforcing truck weight limits and routes, as well as seatbelt and DUI laws
+- The entire police force is trained to Enforce traffic safety laws as a part of their regular duties.
+In addition, the department has a Traffic Unit consisting of officers working special enforcement details paid for by grants from the IL Dept. of Transportation.
+The Traffic Unit monitors streets and intersections with high crash frequencies and enforces truck weight limits, routes, and seatbelt and DUI laws.

-Many people believe the worst that can happen to them is receiving a ticket, but they are wrong.
-Speeding can kill or disable you or a loved one, especially your children.
-Please make a conscious effort to be a good citizen and a safe driver by staying within the posted speed limits, wearing seat belts at all times, watching out for pedestrians, and being courteous to other drivers.
+Many people think the worst that can happen to them is receiving a ticket, but speeding can kill or disable you or a loved one.
+We all need to make a conscious effort to be good citizens and safe drivers by staying within posted speed limits, wearing seat belts at all times, watching out for pedestrians, and being courteous to other drivers.

 Slow down and keep our neighborhoods and streets safe.